 The American College of Hairstyling was originally founded as The Moler Barber College in 1899.
-It is one of the oldest Barber Colleges in the nation.
+It is thought to be the second oldest school in the nation.
 However, many people know the school as the Iowa Barber College.
 Today, the curriculum includes the core skills of barbering in addition to the latest techniques of men’s and women’s hairstyling.

 1899 – 1940